-It’s critical to stay on top of Google Ad Grant policy updates for the Google Nonprofit program are critical to stay on top of to keep the grant.
+It’s critical to stay on top of Google Ad Grant policy updates for the Google Nonprofit program in order to keep your grant.
 The program, which gives nonprofits $10k of in-kind search advertising per month, requires organizations to maintain certain performance metrics to stay eligible for the grant.
 Updates also include additional restrictions to which keyword types organizations are eligible to bid on.
 These updates went into effect January 1, 2018 and were refreshed again on April 22, 2019.
 Read on to understand the changes and what your organization should do to stay eligible and continue taking full advantage of the program.

 Google Ad Grant Account Management

 The updated policy requires Ad Grant accounts to maintain:

 - Minimum 5% CTR account-wide.
 Accounts will be suspended after 2 consecutive months with a CTR below 5%.

 Organizations advertising with a grant account are not permitted to bid on:

 - Branded keywords not owned by the organization (like “YouTube” or “Google”, or names of newspapers and other organizations)

 - Single-word keywords (excluding branded words, medical conditions, and other exception keywords)

 - “Generic” keywords like “free videos” or “today’s news”